mark-blackmore/datacamp_text_mining/battle_of_tech_giants.md

 ```

     ## Warning in wordcloud(names(amzn_p_freq), amzn_p_freq, max.words = 20, color
-    ## = "blue"): good pay could not be fit on page.
+    ## = "blue"): people work could not be fit on page.
 It will not be plotted.

     ## Warning in wordcloud(names(amzn_p_freq), amzn_p_freq, max.words = 20, color
-    ## = "blue"): great benefits could not be fit on page.
+    ## = "blue"): fast paced could not be fit on page.
 It will not be plotted.

 ![](battle_of_tech_giants_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-9-1.png)